Homemade Caramel Apples Recipe

 Difficulty Intermediate (requires candy thermometer)

-Storage Refrigerate up to 1 week; best within 2-3 days
+Storage Refrigerate after setting; best within 2–3 days

 Choosing the Best Apples